Varjovaras/Typescript-react-task-app/README.md

 ### App is in /src folder

 index.tsx loads the App component

 App is also found in the /src folder

 Rest of the components are in components folder

 All css is in the styles folder

 Interface for tasks and the enum used to count days of the week is in the models folder

+### All the tests are in ./cypress/integration/ folder